F. G. Sir Syed College: Academic programs

-The college offers Pre-Engineering, Pre-Medical and General Science (With Computer Science & Statistics) subjects to the students who have completed their matriculation (equivalent to O-levels).
+The college offers Pre-Engineering, Pre-Medical and General Science (With Computer Science & Statistics) subjects to the students who have completed their matriculation (equivalent to O‑Level).
 I.Com program was started in 2009.
 ICS program was started in the year 2000.
-It was a brain child of Prof. Zahoor of Statistics Department.
+It was a brain child of Prof. Zahoor of the Statistics Department.
 He established computer labs and managed these for almost 10 years.